shakimi123/my-project/README.md

 - **Menu Items:** Change images, names, and prices in the Menu section.
 - **Partners:** Replace logo URLs with your own partners.
 - **Colors & Fonts:** Adjust Tailwind classes in the HTML or add custom styles in `css/style.css`.
+- **Contact Details:** Update phone, email, and address in the Contact section.
 - **Contact Form:** Integrate with a backend or service for real submissions.
 - **FAQ:** Edit questions and answers in the FAQ section.
+- **Terms & Privacy:** Edit the content in the Terms of Use and Privacy Policy sections.
 - **Translations:** Edit or add translations by updating the `<span data-lang="...">...</span>` elements in `index.html`.

 ## Credits